Key takeaways

 Healthcare plays a critical role in our day-to-day lives.
 On that basis alone, publicly traded companies that address the demand for healthcare products and services offer intriguing investment potential.
 Advancements in life-changing drugs and medical devices can significantly enhance our quality of life.
 They also create potential to generate new revenue and profits for innovative companies that deliver those products.

-As you explore investment opportunities in the healthcare sector, be sure to discuss it with your financial professional.
+As you explore such investment opportunities, be sure to discuss it with your financial professional.
 You’ll want to consider how healthcare investments can work within the context of your overall financial plan and investment strategy.

 Frequently asked questions